kendruska/fractotum/README.md

 - Diffusion models
 - Any model trained to imitate human art

-Instead, Fractotum explores how **pure mathematics, text embeddings, and iteration** can create emotionally resonant visuals that emerge from **semantic structure**, not learned imitation.
+Instead, Fractotum explores how **pure mathematics, text embeddings, and iteration** can create emotionally resonant visuals and music that emerge from **semantic structure**, not learned imitation.

 It doesn’t borrow from other artists, datasets, or visuals.
 It aims to explore how far we can push mathematical beauty using: